RudolfAchter/chiania/docs/README.md

 Players can also sell NFTs to allow newbies to join the game.

 So, this is the concept, an endless Role Play Game with NFTs as items for your character and the world.
-Fun and story are the core values of Chia Inventory.
+Fun and [Story](story/01_monsters_appear.md) are the core values of Chia Inventory.

 ## Getting started